Wittenoom/StreamPresence/README.md

 pip install -r requirements.txt
 ```

-3. Create a `.env` file in the project root and configure it as follows:
+3. Create a `.env` file in envs and configure it as follows:

 ```env
 SPOTIPY_CLIENT_ID=your_spotify_client_id